I am (currently) the sole creator and administrator of SnipCritic. I've designed and developed everything myself, from scratch.

 The difficulty feels like it needs a little fine-tuning; most runs are a struggle until RNG blesses you with a healing spell, which typically makes the rest of the run snowball extremely quickly.
 Beyond the swingy difficulty, however, the game is a lot of fun to play.

-If you enjoy rhythm game hybrids like Crypt of the Necrodancer, give this a shot.1 year ago
+If you enjoy rhythm game hybrids like Crypt of the Necrodancer, give this a shot.2 years ago

 Not too bad